 Is Corporate Housing Taxable or Tax-Deductible?

-As a general rule, the IRS considers corporate apartments to be a fringe benefit, and fringe benefits count as taxable income for an employee.
-However, there are a few notable exceptions that anyone taking advantage of corporate housing should be aware of.
+As a general rule, the IRS considers employer-provided housing to be a fringe benefit, and fringe benefits count as taxable income for an employee.

-Another example in which businesses can deduct the cost of a corporate apartment is if the housing allowance is due to a work-related, temporary relocation.
+The exception that is more relevant for business travel allows a business to deduct the cost of a corporate apartment if the housing is for a work-related, temporary relocation.

 How Are Corporate Housing Allowances Taxed?